 This session provided an overview of the virtual resources available to your students, outlining how they can access and engage with our suite of online content.

-It covered our virtual and 360 image tours, the Visit University of Manchester app, our Unibuddy student chat platform, Manchester Connect and the Manchester Live webinar series.
+It covered our virtual and 360 image tours, the Visit University of Manchester app, our Unibuddy student chat platform and the Manchester Live webinar series.

 We discussed our research into how students felt about the cancellation of GCSE's last year, and how we can help students this year and in subsequent years when the effects of exam cancellations are still likely to be felt.